-The Women’s Rights Pioneers Monument, which will be unveiled on August 26, is the first monument added to Central Park since 1965.
-Consisting of bronze figures of Sojourner Truth, Susan B. Anthony, and Elizabeth Cady Stanton, it’s also the first monument in Central Park to depict actual women.
+The Women’s Rights Pioneers Monument, which consists of bronze figures of Sojourner Truth, Susan B. Anthony, and Elizabeth Cady Stanton, is the first monument in Central Park to depict actual women.
 The monument, sponsored and funded by the organization Monumental Women, commemorates the centennial of the ratification of the 19th Amendment, which gave women the right to vote.
 It’s part of the organization’s efforts to “break the bronze ceiling” by advocating for more commemoration of women in public spaces and promoting women’s history.

 The new monument arrives at a critical time, as citizens and municipalities are reexamining the role and meaning of public commemorative monuments.
 This reckoning has called attention to the fact that many of the country’s monuments have complex histories, and they often reflect specific agendas that are not immediately apparent.
 It’s also revealed how monuments are never static: The ideas they represent can be investigated and questioned.
 The Women’s Rights Pioneers Monument is a major addition to the Park and to the City’s collection of monuments.
 To understand its significance and how it ended up in Central Park, it’s helpful to consider the broader history of monuments in the Park.